AbrahamElfenbaum/ProjectIronTable/ProjectIronTable_GDD.md

 ---

-*Last updated: 2026-03-27* — Private messaging and tabbed chat fully implemented.
-Player list widget added: collapsible scroll list of connected players, each row has an address button that appends `@PlayerName ` to the chat input field.
-No GDD design changes — all features match the existing design spec.
+*Last updated: 2026-03-27* — Dice roll routing design decision added: rolls go to the active channel, not always broadcast.
+Private dice roll initiation (starting a channel via a roll) added as a future open item.

 ---